ikyriak/ConsistentApiResponseErrors/samples/README.md

 ## Sample Project

-Currently, you can find a sample API project (in .NET Core 3.1 Framework) that uses the CARE library to handle:
+Currently, you can find a sample API project (in .NET Core 3.1 and .NET 5.0 Framework) that uses the CARE library to handle:

 - Input-Validation errors,
 - Application exceptions and,